NgoJunHaoJason/book-summaries/the_software_craftsman.md

 It gives us the confidence to deploy our application into production minutes after the last change was made.

-This confidence - that adding new features speedily do not break the system - is the business value automated testing provides.
+This confidence - that adding new features speedily don't break the system - is the business value automated testing provides.

 ### Test First